cobweb-eu/wps-qa/README.md

-# Web Processing Service for COBWEB-QA#
+# 52North Web Processing Service for COBWEB-QA #

-This repository holds a Web Processing Service for COBWEB-QA tests.
-The WPS is a Tomcat web app based on the 52North implementation.
+This repository holds a 52North Web Processing Service v.3.3.0 for COBWEB-QA tests.
+The processes on their own can be found https://github.com/cobweb-eu/QA_wps_processes

 ## Installation